TL;DR

 - Other sources like rental or freelance income

 The good news: most of these are just administrative.
 If you catch them, you can amend your return before filing.
-If HMRC catches them, you'll get an enquiry letter 6 to 12 months later, which is annoying and more expensive to fix.
+If HMRC catches them, you will get an enquiry letter 6 to 12 months later, which is annoying and more expensive to fix.

 Payment Options and Spreading the Cost